Behemoth: The Structure and Practice of National Socialism

 Behemoth: The Structure and Practice of National Socialism 1933–1944 is a book by the German lawyer and political scientist Franz Leopold Neumann.
 It was written from 1941 to 1944 during his exile in the United States and appeared for the first time in 1942, then in an expanded edition in 1944.

 Contents

 The title is a reference to Thomas Hobbes' book Behemoth from 1668, and the biblical monster of the same name.

-Although Nazi Germany appeared as an authoritarian and strong state, Neumann did not compare it with the monster Leviathan, also used by Hobbes.
+Although Nazi Germany appeared as a totalitarian and strong state, Neumann did not compare it with the monster Leviathan, also used by Hobbes.
 Instead, he equated it with Behemoth, which to Hobbes had represented a state of lawlessness in society, the state of nature.
 In a complex analysis, Neumann tried to show that behind the authoritarian and autocratic façade of the Nazi regime, there was ultimately nothing but unbridled terror, egotism and arbitrariness on the part of certain social groups.
 An example of this was the aryanization (confiscation) of Jewish property, which had mostly served the interests of large capitalist companies such as Mannesmann or Thyssen.